 Present the learner with a series of pictures and ask him to chose one and justify his choice.
 This is a activity that I learnt from the “Photolangage” method.
 The pictures can be chosen by individual students or in a group.
 A variation of this activity is to select 2 photos and connect them to tell a story.

 - The Map on the Floor Activity

-Write down countries names on A4 pages (or cities of part other location according to your scale) and place them on the floor as if you were mapping them in the space.
+Write down names of countries on A4 pages (or cities or other locations according to your scale) and place them on the floor as if you were mapping them in the space.
 The student can use various tenses in different locations and move from one to the other according to their real life-story.
 They could start with past tense: tell where they were born, where they went to school or lived and then start using present: where they are now, what they are doing now and in future: where they will go and what they will do…

 - Using short-films